bsdoliv/cryptredis/README.md

 Usage
 =====
-Include cryptredis.h, then link libcryptredis.a statically to your application.
+In C++ include cryptredisxx.h, then link libcryptredis.a statically to a given application.

 Please check tools/Makefile.template for building/linking hints.